Business and Technology

 Being near your children’s grandparents may matter.

-As single individual, med school closer to home for laundry, home-cooked meals, and auto repair advice may be best.
+As a single individual, a med school closer to home for laundry, home-cooked meals, and auto repair advice may be best.

 That depends on how much financial aid you get.